yoichitgy/hugo_yoichitgy/content/post/2015-09-02-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part4-implementing-the-view-and-viewmodel.md

     public final class ImageSearchTableViewCellModel: ImageSearchTableViewCellModeling {
     }

-Add the dependencies on the view models to `ImageSearchTableViewController` and `ImageSearchTableViewCell` by [property injection pattern](https://github.com/Swinject/Swinject/blob/master/Documentation/InjectionPatterns.md).
+Add the dependencies on the view models to `ImageSearchTableViewController` and `ImageSearchTableViewCell` as below by [property injection pattern](https://github.com/Swinject/Swinject/blob/master/Documentation/InjectionPatterns.md).

 **ImageSearchTableViewController.swift**